Vmit2/website-builder/PROJECT_SUMMARY.md

-# Portfolio Builder MVP - Project Summary
+# At-Solvexx MVP - Project Summary

 ## Project Overview

-**Dumbdee Portfolio Builder** is a multi-tenant SaaS application that enables influencers and freelancers to create professional portfolio websites in minutes.
+**Aariyatech At-Solvexx** is a multi-tenant SaaS application that enables influencers and freelancers to create professional portfolio websites in minutes.
 Users receive a **24-hour free trial** on a branded subdomain, with optional paid upgrades for advanced features and custom domains.

 **Repository**: https://github.com/Vmit2/website-builder
 **Branch**: `feature/mvp-website-builder`